rossjdavis/hangman/readme.md

 ## Technologies:
 * I decided to take the Model/View approach in order to learn it
-* JavaScript and JQuery (where I wasn't forced to use standard DOM manipulation)
+* JavaScript and JQuery (where I wasn't forced to use standard JS for DOM manipulation)

 ## Installation
 1. Fork and clone the [project repsository](https://github.com/rossjdavis/hangman/tree/gh-pages")